 There is so much to do outdoors, why not travel to a scenic nearby location for a leisurely walk, take in the views, enjoy a picnic, birdwatch or even attend a sporting event?

-Pets have been proven to relieve stress and symptoms of depression and anxiety and improve mental wellbeing.
+Pets have been proven to relieve stress and symptoms of depression and anxiety and improve emotional wellbeing.
 Being introduced to, or enjoying an animal’s presence through Pet Therapy is a wonderful way to enjoy the benefits different animals can bring.
 Research suggests that animals have the ability to boost residents' overall health and well-being.
-This type of therapy uses trained animals as a form of companionship and treatment for people of all ages and medical needs with the aim of improving emotional, social and/or cognitive abilities, making it the ideal activity for dementia residents.
+This type of therapy uses trained animals as a form of companionship and treatment for people of all ages and medical needs with the aim of improving emotional, social and/or cognitive skills, making it the ideal activity for dementia residents.

 Templeton House is a luxury, purpose-built care home located in the pleasant town of Ayr.